CartoDB/Windshaft-cartodb/docs/aggregation.md

 }
 ```

-Note that the filtered columns have to be defined with the `columns` parameter, except for `_cdb_features_count`, which is always implicitly defined and can be filtered too.
+Note that the filtered columns have to be defined with the `columns` parameter, except for `_cdb_feature_count`, which is always implicitly defined and can be filtered too.

 #### Example